LogoLogo

 PDFMonkey’s engine runs on AWS servers located in Europe.
 The timezone of the server might not be the one you want your dates to be displayed in.

-On the Liquid side you can use the in_time_zone filter to set a timezone and the date filter to format a date.
+On the Liquid side you can use the filter to set a timezone and the filter to format a date.
 On the JavaScript side, you can use the toLocaleString method.

 toLocaleString(locales, options)

-The toLocaleString method returns a string with a language sensitive representation of a date.
+The method returns a string with a language sensitive representation of a date.

 The locales and options arguments let applications specify the language whose formatting conventions should be used and customize the behavior of the function.